 Molecular Bases of Disease and Drug Design (MolBD )

-Hosted by the Institute of Biophysics, our group aims to dissect the molecular basis of human diseases.
-We exploit an integrated approach, blending structural biology techniques (such as X-ray crystallography, small angle X-ray scattering and cryo electron microscopy) with protein biochemistry/biophysics and computational biology).
+We are the group of structural biology of the Institute of Biophysics - National Research Council, working in the buildings of the Dept. of Biosciences.
+Our aim is to dissect the molecular basis of human diseases.
+We exploit an integrated approach, blending structural biology techniques (such as X-ray crystallography, small angle X-ray scattering and cryo electron microscopy) with protein biochemistry/biophysics and computational biology.

 Once the underlying pathological mechanism is well described, the same structural and biochemical tools are employed to screen and design novel drugs.